rebelsky/sams-assorted-musings-reflections/registration-2023Fa-round-three.md

 SPN-320-01, and
 STA-340-01.

-Wow!
 I hadnt realized that there are six sections of ANT-104, _Anthropological Inquiries_.
 It looks like there are six slots in each section reserved for incoming first-years.
 Most sections (other than section 6) have about nine open slots.

-With two seats remaining:
+_With two seats remaining_:
 ANT-221-01,
 ANT-290-01,
 ART-111-03,